ReScience-Archives/Rougier-2017/article/Rougier-2017.md

 of adding extra points such that each cell is contained within a user-defined bounding box that is set to the dimension of the density image.
-Furthermore, each input image is resized (without interpolation) such that the mean pixel size of a voronoi cell is 500.
+Furthermore, each input image is resized (without interpolation) such that the mean pixel size of a voronoi cell is 500 (e.g. for 1000 stipples, the input image needs to be resized such it contains at least 500x1000 pixels).

 For computing the weighted centroid, we applied the definition proposed in the original paper over the discrete representation of the domain: